AIShelf

 What if I need to share a script with my team?

-Paste the script content into a Markdown file with proper code fencing.
+Option 2: For prompts/rules/workflows, paste the script content into a Markdown file with proper code fencing.
 Users can copy and save it locally if needed.
-This keeps the registry safe while still allowing script sharing.

 Can I use my existing GitHub repo as a registry?